 It generally takes a hiring authority about 30 seconds or less to scan a resume and determine if you’re capable of contributing to the company’s bottom line.
 Therefore, when reviewing your resume, place yourself in the hiring authority’s shoes.
-Scan your resume for 30 seconds in order to determine if your sending the message you want to get across.
-Ask yourself, does your resume accurately depict who you are, what you know and do, and what you have accomplished?
-If your resume is vague & general it’s likely to be discarded.
+Scan your resume for 30 seconds in order to determine if you’re sending the message you want to get across.
+Ask yourself if your resume accurately depicts who you are, what you know and do, and what you have accomplished.
+If your resume is vague & general, it’s likely to be discarded.
 A specific and tangible resume makes for a good first impression.
-Remember you only have one chance to create a favorable impression!
+Remember—you only have one chance to create a favorable impression!

 Do remember that total honesty is mandatory!
 Your resume must be clear, concise, honest, and reflect a professional job history.

 Don’t use a gimmick resume or colored paper.

 Do remember to print your resume on 20 to 24-pound white bond paper.
 Keep in mind that your original resume is the master copy from which multiple copies are made.
 Colored paper, gray in particular, doesn’t reproduce well.

 Don’t fax your resume directly from your PC without printing it out first, thus ensuring your resume reproduces and appears as you anticipated.

 Do remember to use your spell check feature and do remember to have someone other than yourself proofread your resume to make sure it reads well.

 Don’t use small type (less than 12 point) in order to get more information on a page.
 It would be better to take a pencil and edit/cut your copy than reduce the type size.
 Resumes that are difficult to read get passed over.

 Do remember to print your name on the second and subsequent pages of your resume.